UncleSamSwiss/ioBroker.loxone/README.md

 ### 0.1.1
 * (UncleSamSwiss) Added support for synchronizing rooms and functions (categories) from Loxone Miniserver

+### 0.2.0
+* (UncleSamSwiss) Added proper support for Alexa for the following controls: Alarm, AudioZone, Gate, Jalousie and LightController

 ## Legal

 This project is not affiliated directly or indirectly with the company Loxone Electronics GmbH.